parveen-daffodil/au-software-as-a-service/au-saas-agreement.md

 ## Agreement

-This document describes an Agreement for a Customer to engage a Provider the deliver the Service.
+This document describes an Agreement for a Customer to engage a Provider to deliver the Service.

 ## Agreement duration